frconor-ebook/meditations/README.md

 **Interrelation:** `process_and_shorten.py` imports and uses the `create_custom_short_url` function defined in `shorten_urls.py` to perform the actual URL shortening.

 **Usage:** For our main processing, we only need to use `process_and_shorten.py`.

+**New Meditations:** Whenever a new meditation is released, ensure that its URL is added to `long_urls.json` so it can be processed accordingly.